 Sociolinguistics in Spain

-When Carol Ready was growing up in a small town in Nebraska, she wanted to learn Spanish so she could become friends with a new classmate who immigrated from Mexico.
-Now she is not only fluent in Spanish, but is working on her dissertation research in Granada, Spain, analyzing the context and role of language use on Moroccan immigrants’ participation in society.
+When Carol Ready was growing up in a small town in Nebraska, she wanted to learn Spanish so she could become friends with a new classmate who had immigrated from Mexico.
+Now she is not only fluent in Spanish but is also working on her dissertation research in Granada, Spain, analyzing the context and role of language use on Moroccan immigrants’ participation in society.

 Mónica de la Fuente Iglesias’s dissertation research comes from a similar connection to her youth.
 She grew up in Galicia, an autonomous community in Spain, and is conducting her dissertation research on the vowel variation in Galician Spanish, which she analyzes for contact effects from Galician.
 Both of these scholars’ studies focus on sociolinguistics in minority-language communities and will give insight on topics that currently have limited research.

 Ethnographic Research in Spain

 At the core of Ready’s research are the dynamic factors of language, identity, and ideology, and how they intersect.
 Moroccan immigrants are the largest migrant community in Spain, and they are often the ones most discriminated against in the housing and job markets.
 Moroccans in Spain regularly speak with linguistic features (words, sounds, and grammar) from Spanish, French, English, Berber (Amazigh languages), and Arabic (standard and Moroccan).
 Ready wants to discover how this fluid language use and identity construction play into Moroccan immigrants’ participation in Spain’s society.

 “Basically what I'm trying to understand is the sociopolitical realities of the [Moroccan] immigrant communities, which move back and forth from Morocco to Spain, and different parts of both countries,” she says.
 “You have a variety of different languages being used in the community… How is this all culminating in their language use day today, and how does it relate to their identity negotiation and construction?”